peter-mouland/web-caddy/README.md

    * The version number is bumped ('patch' incremented).
    * you can also use `gulp release --version ` along with `major`, `minor`, `patch` or `prerelease`

-To release, you must have the AWS environment variables set up.
+To release to the `SkyGlobal` repo, you must have the AWS environment variables set up.
 These are:
   * AWS_ACCESS_KEY_ID
   * AWS_SECRET_ACCESS_KEY
   * AWS_SKYGLOBAL_BUCKET